lekanAbolarin/hot-or-cold/README.md

-# hot-or-cold
+# twitter-clone
-Web implementation of the hot or cold game
+Implementation of the twitter web-app by mike-abolarin (alias lekanAbolarin)